armbian/sdk/README.md

 ## What does this project do?

-- Builds live x86 / arm64 Armbian Jammy with preinstalled Docker
+- builds live x86 / arm64 Armbian Jammy with preinstalled Docker
-- Provides images in ISO and qcow2 format
+- provides images in raw ISO and qcow2 virtual disks format